How to Stop Botrytis on Cannabis (Bud Rot, Gray Mold)

 Early signs of gray mold

-The earliest symptoms of gray mold on cannabis typically appear as small bruises or discoloring of the bud.
-The bruises collapse into rot, followed by the formation of the mycelium, gray mold.
+The earliest symptoms of gray mold on cannabis typically appear as small bruises or discoloration on the buds.
+These bruises collapse into rot, followed by the development of mycelium—gray mold.

-Other symptoms include yellowing and damping-off of leaves close to the infection.
-Regular inspection for gray mold can be done by carefully opening buds and checking inside, where gray mold tends to hide.
+Other symptoms include yellowing and wilting of leaves near the infection site.
+Regular inspection for gray mold can be done by carefully opening buds and checking inside, where the mold often hides.

 How fast does bud rot spread?

-Once established, gray mold spreads quickly throughout the plant.
-The rate of infection is increased in favorable conditions.
+Once established, gray mold spreads rapidly throughout the plant.
+The rate of infection increases under favorable conditions, allowing Botrytis to migrate from a single floret to an entire top cola within 48–72 hours.

-Many times, cannabis plants are nearly destroyed at only a couple of days post-infection.
+In many cases, cannabis plants are nearly destroyed just a couple of days after infection.

 How to Stop Gray Mold Fast

-The disease can be controlled by removing moldy buds, cleaning plants, and adjusting the environment.
+Botrytis hates dryness, light, and fresh air.
+The disease can be managed by removing moldy buds, cleaning plants, and adjusting the environment.
+Combine ruthless sanitation with climate control and you cripple its life cycle.

 Discard Infected Buds